Elagabalus

 218-222 AD

-The emperor known to history as Elagabalus takes his name from the sun god of Emesa for which he had been made a high priest on May 16th, 218 AD.
-Elagabalus was actually born about 205 AD as Varius Avitus Bassianus and later became known as “Marcus Aurelius Antoninus“, the formal name found in titles and on his coinage.
-Elagabalus was born at Emesa the son of Sextus Varius Marcellus and Julia Soaemias, the daughter of Julia Maesa and grandson of the empress Julia Domna.
+The emperor known to history as Elagabalus takes his name from the sun god of Emesa, for which he was made a high priest on May 16th, 218 AD.
+Elagabalus was actually born about 205 AD as Varius Avitus Bassianus and later became known as “Marcus Aurelius Antoninus,” the formal name found in titles and on his coinage.
+Elagabalus was born at Emesa, the son of Sextus Varius Marcellus and Julia Soaemias, the daughter of Julia Maesa and grandson of the empress Julia Domna.
 He was related to Septimius Severus only through marriage but was the cousin of the emperor Caracalla.

 The Severian women were very domineering, a trait that seems to have infected the entire family.
 Julia Domna’s sister was certainly no exception.
 Julia Maesa began to make her plans to grab power using her grandson Elagabalus in 217 AD.
-She managed to smuggle Elagabalus into the camp of the Third Legion in Syria and by morning had convinced the troops that they should proclaim her grandson emperor of Rome.
+She managed to smuggle Elagabalus into the camp of the Third Legion in Syria, and by morning, she had convinced the troops that they should proclaim her grandson emperor of Rome.

 The Black Stone From God